gorenje/openstreetmap-carto/README.md

 * browse to [http://localhost:6789](http://localhost:6789) to view the output of Kosmtik
 * Ctrl+C to stop the style preview application
 * `docker-compose stop db` to stop the database container

+## Generating tiles

 * To dump the tiles, first create a directory to store those tiles (ca. 1.5GB required).
-Then edit the [docker-compose.yml](https://raw.github.com/gorenje/openstreetmap-carto/berlin_black_white/docker-compose.yml) and change the volume line `- /mnt/backup01/tiles:/openstreetmap-carto/tmp2` to put to your directory (i.e. `/mnt/backup01/tiles` needs changing).
+Then edit the [docker-compose.yml](https://github.com/gorenje/openstreetmap-carto/blob/berlin_black_white/docker-compose.yml#L15) and change the volume line `- /mnt/backup02/tiles:/openstreetmap-carto/tmp2` to put to your directory (i.e. `/mnt/backup02/tiles` needs changing).
 * Then trigger the tile generating: `docker-compose up generate-tiles`

+## Tile usage

+These tiles can then be used instead of a OSM link, for example [like this](https://github.com/gorenje/urban-photogrammetry.org/blob/a250f558f384dfd889b0b7ac312d69ade81a626f/f/maphelper.js#L227).
+For the following [end result](https://urban-photogrammetry.org/berlin/maptour).